-How do you gently and kindly break up with a man who has a disability?
-The same way you break up with someone who is able-bodied!
+How do you break up with a disabled boyfriend?
+You don’t want to hurt him – just like you wouldn’t want to hurt a man who is able-bodied.
 These tips are inspired by a reader whose boyfriend is in a wheelchair.
 She loves him, but their relationship isn’t good for her.

 “I am in a relationship with a disabled person,” says Marta on How to Emotionally Detach From Someone You Care About.
 “He is wheelchair-bound and I am fit and active.
 Because of his disability, I give in to most of his demands.
 I am always buying him presents and expressing my love every day.
 He never expresses appreciation and only express his love when he wants sex.
 Our relationship is one-sided.
 The problem is, I love him to bits but the relationship is not good for me.
 I feel upset and lonesome.”

 She says she is giving in to her boyfriend’s demands because he has a disability.
 If he wasn’t in a wheelchair, she would treat him differently.
 The same thing happens in all types of relationships with all sorts of disabilities: the able-bodied person can fall into the trap of making special concessions and ignoring healthy boundaries because she feels sorry for her boyfriend.
 His disability changes how she sees him, for better or worse.

 And, her boyfriend’s disability is keeping her trapped in an unhealthy relationship.
 No, wait, I take that back!
 The fact that Marta’s boyfriend is in a wheelchair isn’t what’s keeping her stuck in a relationship that isn’t good for her.
 She is allowing her thoughts and guilt about his disability to control her behavior.

 Marta is keeping herself trapped in a relationship that isn’t good for her.
 Her boyfriend is just being himself.
 Perhaps he’s taking advantage of her guilt and compassion, or using her for affection and companionship.